-Friendship will be present at COP27 in Sharm el-Sheikh from November 6 to 18, 2022 to carry the voices of the most vulnerable communities of Bangladesh and advocate for climate adaptation solutions that work
+Friendship was present at COP27 in Sharm el-Sheikh from November 6 to 18, 2022 to carry the voices of the most vulnerable communities of Bangladesh and advocate for climate adaptation solutions that work

-For the second consecutive year, Friendship will be attending the Conference of Parties, of the UNFCCC, this time in Sharm El-Sheikh, Egypt from November 6 – 18, 2022.
-The conference will commence with a view to building on previous successes and paving the way for future ambition.
+For the second consecutive year, Friendship attended the Conference of Parties, of the UNFCCC, this time in Sharm El-Sheikh, Egypt from November 6 – 18, 2022.
+The conference commenced with a view to building on previous successes and paving the way for future ambition.

-This year, COP is focusing on inclusive, rules-based and ambitious, substantive outcomes, commensurate with the challenge based on science and guided by principles building on agreements, decisions, pledges and commitments, from RIO 1992 to Glasgow 2021.
+In 2022, COP was focusing on inclusive, rules-based and ambitious, substantive outcomes, commensurate with the challenge based on science and guided by principles building on agreements, decisions, pledges and commitments, from RIO 1992 to Glasgow 2021.

-The conference will seek to accelerate global climate action through emissions reduction, scaled-up adaptation efforts and enhanced flows of appropriate finance, recognising that ‘just transition’ remains a priority for developing countries worldwide.
+The conference was meant to accelerate global climate action through emissions reduction, scaled-up adaptation efforts and enhanced flows of appropriate finance, recognising that ‘just transition’ remains a priority for developing countries worldwide.

-Friendship, which has twenty years of experience coming up with integrated, holistic, community-initiated, nature-based adaptation solutions in some of the most isolated, climate-affected areas in the 7th most climate-affected country in the world, will have a voice during the following events, many of these events being accessible to anyone online:
+Friendship, which has twenty years of experience coming up with integrated, holistic, community-initiated, nature-based adaptation solutions in some of the most isolated, climate-affected areas in the 7th most climate-affected country in the world, had a voice during the 16 events listed below, many of these events were accessible to anyone online and the recordings are provided below:

 1. Key messages from the Mangrove communities in the Sundarbans.